Gold Reaches New Heights: Is the Rally Over or Just Beginning?

 Gold Breaks Records as Economic Indicators Falter

-Demand for Gold Reaches Global Highs
+Demand for Gold Reaches New Heights

 Global demand for physical gold has hit extraordinary levels.
 Swiss gold exports to the United States soared to 64.2 tonnes in December, the highest since March 2022.
 To put it into perspective, this figure is 11 times greater than the volume shipped in November.
 Exports to the UK also spiked 13-fold to 14 tonnes during the same period.